 I read on multiple blogs that the eggs should be cooked on high for 4-5 minutes for a perfectly runny yolk, but mine were ready in just 2 minutes.
 3 minutes and the yolk was soft-cooked already.

-So I suggest poaching one egg and starting with a 2-minutes timer.
+So I suggest poaching one egg and starting with a 2-minute timer.
 Then go up if you think the consistency is not up to your liking.
 Once you have figured out the right timing for yourself, poach multiple eggs together.

 If you are using room-temperature eggs, start with a 1-minute timer.